Freaky/IMSErious/README.md

 command = "/usr/local/bin/fdm -a eda -l fetch"
 ```

-The `[[handler]]` section may be repeated for multiple users and events, and
+## Handlers

+A handler is a command to execute in response to a specific event/user pair.
+As
+of this time only `MessageNew` events have been tested, though other types are
+supported at least in principle.

-even repeated for the same user and event to trigger multiple programs on different
+Handlers may be repeated for the same event and user, enabling the triggering of multiple
-schedules.

-In this example a `MessageNew` notification for user `freaky` will trigger `fdm` to
-fetch email from the named account `eda` at most once every 30 seconds, and will
-trigger every 300 seconds regardless of whether there has been an event or not.
+actions from a single event with their own delays, rate limits and periodic configurations.

-`command` does not support shell metacharacters other than basic word splitting and
+Commands only support basic shell word splitting and quoting - if shell metacharacters
-quotes, though you could execute a command via a shell such as `/bin/sh -c` to
+are required they should be provided by executing via a shell such as with `/bin/sh -c`.
-gain this.
-Please do so with care.

 Event fields will be exposed in `IMSE_*` env vars if available - only `IMSE_USER`
-and `IMSE_EVENT`are guaranteed to be set if max_delay is specified.
+and `IMSE_EVENT`are guaranteed to be set if `periodic` execution is specified.

 * `IMSE_USER` - user being notified
 * `IMSE_EVENT` - event name